Human Resources, Recruiting & People Operations job market report cover, Columbus, OH, 2026-06

 Entry-Level Candidates

-Biggest mistake: Applying as a generic 'people person' without proof you can schedule, screen, document, and work inside an HR system.
+Biggest mistake: Applying to generic remote recruiter jobs without proof that you can source, screen, and manage workflow.

 Mid-Career Candidates